nightroman/FarNet/GitKit/README.md

 This panel shows the branch commits.
 Commits are shown by pages of 100.

-The panel is opened from the branches panel or for the current branch by
+The panel is opened from the branches panel or for the head branch by

 ```
 gk: panel=commits